+ICD-11 Codes define our global illnesses.
+These are important to understand global data and specialties involved.
 For the past 2 years, I spent over 200 hours collecting and submitting research, proposals and investigating the field of endometriosis to solve the inefficiencies of the descriptions.
-ICD-11 Codes define your illness.
-These are important to understand global data and specialties involved.
-They are currently still in need of an update (and to have the correct organizations defining them).
-Dr. Tedros and George Institute agreed to my post.
+They are currently still in need of an update (and to have the correct medical credentials to defining them).

 9/21/2018 0 Comments

 3/1/2018 0 Comments